KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 This reuse-centric approach was at the core of the [WikiProject Collection highlights](https://www.wikidata.org/wiki/Wikidata:WikiProject_Collection_highlights_National_Library_of_the_Netherlands) the KB ran in the second half of 2020.
 This project represents a new way of thinking about our collection highlights: in addition to the regular *view/read-only* functionalities for classical audiences (*consumers*), we are now also focusing on *reusability* of our highlights, providing building blocks and added value for *creators*: developers, app builders, digital humanities, data scientists, hackathons, LOD communities, GLAMs, Europeana, AIs, Big Tech etc.

-In other words, we are increasingly thinking about our set of collection highlights as a richly filled LEGO Technic® box, with many sorts of building blocks, components and connectors that creators can pick and combine for their own purposes.
+In other words, we are increasingly thinking about our set of collection highlights as a richly filled LEGO Technic® box, with many sorts of building blocks, components and connectors that creators/reusers can pick and combine for their own purposes.

 <kbd><img src="images/image-p1-020.png" height="300" align="left"/></kbd><kbd><img src="images/image-p1-025.png" height="300" align="left"/></kbd>